rwdias/rwdias/README.md

-This is  where I will backup my projects and break some stuff down :bowtie:
+This is where I will backup my portifolio and personal projects

 - 👨🏻‍🎓&nbsp;BS Economics and Estatistics (on the run) (UFPR - Universidade Federal do Paraná)
 - 👨🏻‍🎓&nbsp;TS Big Data Analitycs